Create. Share. Engage.

 Kristina Hoeppner:

 Yeah.
-That's where the degree apprenticeships are so nice because they do combine that academic rigour and the researching and knowledge acquisition with that very practical work-integrated learning in order to also know well, how can I or how should I apply what I have learned in theory and really learn that early on so that they can develop those skills and competencies in order to succeed and they're chosen profession them later on.
+That's where the degree apprenticeships are so nice because they do combine that academic rigour and the researching and knowledge acquisition with that very practical work-integrated learning in order to also know well, how can I or how should I apply what I have learned in theory and really learn that early on so that they can develop those skills and competencies in order to succeed in their chosen profession then later on.

 Jonathan Murphy: